Amy Yu Talks About Editing Breakout Hit Manga 'Spy X Family'

 Interview by Troy-Jeffrey Allen

-Part lighthearted family drama part espionage thriller, Spy x Family is one of 2020's most memorable manga series.
+Part lighthearted family drama part espionage thriller, Spy x Family was one of 2020's most memorable manga series.
 Winning first place at this year’s 4th Annual Tsutaya Comic Awards and the 2019 Tsugimanga Web Manga Award, Spy x Family has proven to strike a chord with fans and critics alike.
-And with only four volumes released so far (with a fifth on the way) now is the perfect time to dive into this comedic and fresh take on the spy genre.
+And with only a few volumes released so far now is the perfect time to dive into this comedic and fresh take on the spy genre.

 We talked with series editor at Viz, Amy Yu, to find out what goes into bringing this hit series stateside...